 Choosing the right surgeon

-Now that you know a bit more about what to expect from a brachioplasty, you can be well informed when you meet with potential surgeons for a consultation.
+Now that you know a bit more about what to expect from a brachioplasty, you can be well informed when you meet with potential surgeons or aesthetic clinics for a consultation.
 You need to discuss with them beforehand exactly what your expectations are so that they can determine if your desired results can be achieved with this procedure.
 Make sure you are comfortable with your surgeon and wait at least two weeks between having your consultation and booking the operation so that you can be sure you are making the right decision.